 The first outside hire to be trusted in the director’s chair was Garth Jenning (known for directing The Hitchhiker’s Guide to the Galaxy), who was appointed to write and direct the upcoming Sing (2016).
 As for other future projects, Coffin and Balda will team up again to direct Despicable Me 3 (2017), with a screenplay by Paul and Daurio.
 Yarrow Cheney will work with newcomer Peter Candeland to direct How the Grinch Stole Christmas (2018), written by another newcomer, Michael LeSieur.
 Candeland worked as an animator on hand-drawn movies like Balto, The Return of Jafar, Beauty and the Beast: The Enchanted Christmas and All Dogs Go to Heaven 2.

 Lastly, another pillar of Illumination is Janet Healey, a producer on all Illumination films.
 Healey started her career in live-action, working on the production of several CGI-heavy blockbusters.
-She then worked as head of digital production at Walt Disney Animation in the 1990s and as head of production at DreamWorks.
+She then worked as head of digital production at Walt Disney Animation and as head of production at DreamWorks.
 She joined Illumination at its very beginning.
 The same goes for Dave Rosenbaum, who is credited as a production executive on most Illumination films.
 Rosenbaum had previously worked at DreamWorks on movies such as Madagascar and Kung Fu Panda.
 Other recurrent producers include John Cohen, Robert Taylor and Brett Hoffman.